Section 33.2 - Disclosure Inside Canada Only

 - Federal agencies, such as the Canadian Security Intelligence Service (CSIS) and the RCMP in its role as federal police.

-- Other federal, provincial and municipal agencies which enforce laws.
+- Other federal, provincial and municipal agencies which enforce laws, such as the Canadian Border Service Agency.

 A "proceeding" is the form and manner of conducting juridical business [business having to do with the administration of justice] before a court or judicial officer.
 Thus a "law enforcement proceeding" is a juridical process undertaken for law enforcement reasons with a view to imposing penalties or sanctions (as opposed to simply gathering information for intelligence purposes).